Washira/nextjs13-nextauth/README.md

 See the [Prisma document](https://www.prisma.io/docs/getting-started/quickstart) for more set up details.

-After this step, we received new one file `.env` and one folder `prisma` obtain a file `schema.prisma`.
+After this step, we received new one file `.env` and one folder `prisma` obtain a file `schema.prisma` (Do not forget add .env in .gitignore to hide our Postgres Connection URL as a secret).

 Go to Prisma project created, click tab `Connect`, copy `Postgres Connection URL` to replace in .env file (`DATABASE_URL`).